|

 fixed to land.
 Cash, furniture, and cars are all examples

+of personal property.
 Piggyback - A combination of

 two loans.
 Example: A loan is made for 90% of the home